hputnam/BioMin_HIS/Protocols/Protocol_HIMBTitratorGatesLab_20180610.md

 		- Record the sample ID ("Junk") and mass value.
 Place in position 01 on the Autosampler.
 	- CRM Samples (2 replicates)
 		- Take the titration cups from the marked bin labeled "CRM Mercuric Chloride".
 Place on the scale and tare.
 Carefully add between 59.00 - 60.00g of Certified Reference Material (CRM).
-		- Record the sample ID with the CRM batch number and mass value in the noteook.
+		- Record the sample ID with the CRM batch number and mass value in the lab binder.
 Label the side of the cup "CRM1" and place in position 02.
 		- Repeat previous two steps.
 Label the side of the cup "CRM2" and place in position 03.
 	*Note: If a new bottle of CRM is used, write the date opened, your initials, and your lab on the bottle (ex: Opened 06/02/2018 ES (Putnam)).
 If the new bottle is a new batch, make note in the lab notebook*
+	***Make sure to CHANGE your gloves setting up the CRMs to avoid spreding Mercuric Chloride on to the other lab equipment such as the laptop***
     - If facing the lab bench, extra CRM can be found in the room adjacent and to the left of the bench.
 There is a large grey plastic box underneath the furthest counter to the left.
 Take one bottle at a time when needed.
     - LabX: Analysis > Released Methods: ID 000 | URIBioMin > Right click > Start > T50_GatesLab
 		- Click "Add" to add as many ID rows as needed.